Ask the Therapist – June 2019 Question:

 Today, I have been no contact with my parents and extended family (patriarchal, homophobic, racist abusers, as well) for a year and a half.
 I have to say, nobody really tried to contact me anyway.
 I feel better.
 I am trying to learn to take care of myself and to cope with my tension headaches.
 I have a wonderful girlfriend, a house, a job I love, and good friends.

-I told them that despite my decision to cut ties with the family, I don’t want and don’t intend to cut ties with them, and that I will always be there for them, no matter what.
+I told them that despite my decision to cut ties with the family, I don’t want and don’t intend to cut ties with them and that I will always be there for them, no matter what.
 I don’t know what to do about my brothers.
 I want them in my life, but I don’t want to put my sanity at risk anymore – this is my number one priority now.
 And I don’t want to be the one to run after my loved ones anymore, now I want people who reciprocate.
 Would love your family scapegoating advice.

 Thanks very much for your question.
 First of all, in spite of not being given support or care by your parents, and contending with ongoing emotional abuse, you are a true survivor and thriver.
 That says a lot about the strength of your character.
 Now onto the issue of family and siblings who scapegoat.